dd9jn/rfc4880bis/crypto-refresh.md

 - MPI of EdDSA value S, also in (non-prefixed) native little-endian format with a length up to 32 octets.

+##### Algorithm-Specific Fields for Ed448 signatures

+For Ed448 signatures, the native signature format is used as described in {{RFC8032}}.
+The two MPIs are composed as follows:

+- the first MPI has a body of 58 octets: a prefix 0x40 octet, followed by 57 octets of native signature.

+- The second MPI is set to 0 (this is a placeholder, and is unused).

 #### Notes on Signatures

 The concatenation of the data being signed and the signature data from the version number through the hashed subpacket data (inclusive) is hashed.